Hariprajaa05/Online-bookstore-using-Mern/README.md

-1)Genre-Specific Browsing along with audio and ebook resources:
+1)Genre-Specific Browsing for books , audio and ebook resources available:
   Users can browse books based on genres like Mystery, Romance, Science Fiction, etc.
   Each genre page displays a curated list of books.